carlosedp/riscv-bringup/unleashed/Readme.md

 Here one can apply cpufreq patch (has been reported that might not work with Microsemi expansion board, skip if this is your case) that allow controlling the clock of the board.

-Also there is a patch fixing network module load within relative jump range of the kernel text.
+Also there is a patch fixing module load within relative jump range of the kernel text.
+Not required if bake-in (build kernel with embedded feature instead of module) the required fetures.

 ```sh
 wget https://github.com/carlosedp/riscv-bringup/raw/master/unleashed/patches/cpufreq-5.5.patch